patternfly/patternfly-react/packages/patternfly-3/patternfly-react-extensions/README.md

 ### Testing

-Testing is done at the root of this repo.
 To only run the extensions tests:

 ```
 yarn test packages/patternfly-3/patternfly-react-extensions